 In these regulations —

-“approved” means approved by the Executive Director, Public Health;
+approved means approved by the Executive Director, Public Health;

-“commercially-derived”, in relation to poultry manure, means poultry manure that is the result of a commercial poultry undertaking, including egg production through “layer” farming, or meat production through “broiler” farming;
+commercially-derived, in relation to poultry manure, means poultry manure that is the result of a commercial poultry undertaking, including egg production through “layer” farming, or meat production through “broiler” farming;

-“poultry” means chickens, ducks, geese, emus, ostriches, turkeys, waterfowl, and any other birds bred or kept for commercial purposes (other than for the purpose of sale as pets);
+poultry means chickens, ducks, geese, emus, ostriches, turkeys, waterfowl, and any other birds bred or kept for commercial purposes (other than for the purpose of sale as pets);

-“process” means a process for the treatment of untreated poultry manure that is intended to prevent flies from breeding in the manure after treatment by that process;
+process means a process for the treatment of untreated poultry manure that is intended to prevent flies from breeding in the manure after treatment by that process;

-“untreated poultry manure” means poultry manure, whether or not mixed with other materials, that has not been subject to treatment by an approved process.
+untreated poultry manure means poultry manure, whether or not mixed with other materials, that has not been subject to treatment by an approved process.

 4. Regulations to operate as local laws